fl101/awardfares-blog/_posts/2024-03-29-awardfares-vs-seats-aero.md

 ### 4. Map It Out with Journey Planner

-One of the most amazing features is our Journey Planner.
-This powerful feature lets you unlock itineraries to your dream destination, by planning multiple segments in a quick and convenient way.
-In just a few clicks, users can select add or remove legs, find connections within 24 hours, duplicate journeys, and see the itinerary on a map.
-Plus, it's possible to work on multiple journeys at the same time, and even share them with friends and family members via a unique link!
+One of the most impressive features is our Journey Planner.
+This powerful feature lets you unlock itineraries to your dream destination by planning multiple segments quickly and conveniently.
+Users can select add or remove legs, find connections within 24 hours, duplicate journeys, and see the itinerary on a map in just a few clicks.
+Plus, it's possible to work on multiple journeys simultaneously and share them with friends and family via a unique link!

 <img src="../assets/img/awardfares-vs-seats-aero/journey-planner-map.webp" alt="AwardFares Journey Planner." />